reportportal/docs/docs/report-poral-configuration/authorization/SAML/index.md

 ---
-sidebar_position: 6
-sidebar_label: SAML Plugin
+sidebar_label: SAML
 ---

-# SAML Plugin
+# SAML provider

 This plugin allows you to configure a connection with a SAML provider.